 The main storm's precip was catching up to me, so I was forced to move east.
 As I did, a funnel quickly appeared in the base just to my north:

 The funnel spun for about 2 minutes before disappearing.
-At this point, a storm observer's nightmare appeared ahead of me - a sign stating that the road to the east was closed!
+At this point, a storm photographer's nightmare appeared ahead of me - a sign stating that the road to the east was closed!
 I would have to take a rural road south to Highway 140 and resume the expedition east from there.
 The long drive south to 140 cost me my position ahead of the fast-moving storm, and I was never able to catch up again.
 This was the view to the east as I headed south near Old Ripley, as the storm pulled well ahead of me.

 Once I reached 140, I was about a mile or so behind the storm.

 I tried in vain to catch up, going as far as Vandalia on I-70 before finally giving up.
 On the way, a vivid rainbow appeared, followed by mammatus and a nice display of convection on the rear flank of the storm to the south.

 I decided it was inconsequential that I lost the storm due to the closed road, as it weakened considerably after crossing the boundary.
 I arrived at home before dark - something I'm not used to after such a quality chase like this.
 I'm definitely looking forward to many more great backyard storm days as a result of living here.
 The lower Midwest is truly an underrated observing area, and I'm glad to have discovered it.

 May 3, 2010 LINKS:

 - Edwardsville, IL observer John Farley was also on this storm, in fact likely only a mile or two from me at times.
 His expedition account, along with a nice radar loop showing the storm and the boundary, can be found here: May 3, 2010 Southwest Illinois Chase

 - Charles Edwards and Cloud 9 Tours were on this storm earlier in Missouri as it dropped copious large hail - their video is located here: May 3rd, 2010 Golfball size hail